SteveRMann/openhasp-preprocessor/README.md

 2. Run: python pages.py sample-pages

 The script pages.py will wrap all this up.
 First it merges all of your page.src files into a single intermediate file, then makes the variable substitutions and outputs to the **pages.jsonl** file that you send to the panel.

+### 🎈 Errors <a name = "errors"></a>

+Duplicate page:id values
+Last line inside block does not have an even number of quotes Last line inside block ends with a comma
+Line inside block does not end with a comma
+Line inside block does not have an even
+Line is not inside a data block
+The source directory does not exist
+Unmatched closing brace (no opening brace)
+Unmatched opening brace (no closing brace)

 ---
 ## 🚀 Utilities <a name = "utilities"></a>